powercloudsdn/documentation/terms-and-conditions/service-agreement.md

 By continuing to access or use our Service after any revisions become effective, you agree to be bound by the revised terms.
 If you do not agree to the new terms, you are no longer authorized to use our Service.

 ## Waiver and serverability
-No waiver by PowerCloud of any term or condition set forth in Terms shall be deemed a further or continuing waiver of such term or condition or a waiver of any other term or condition, and any failure of PowerCloud to assert a right or provision under Terms shall not constitute a waiver of such right or provision.
+No waiver by MikroCloud of any term or condition set forth in Terms shall be deemed a further or continuing waiver of such term or condition or a waiver of any other term or condition, and any failure of MikroCloud to assert a right or provision under Terms shall not constitute a waiver of such right or provision.

 If any provision of Terms is held by a court or other tribunal of competent jurisdiction to be invalid, illegal or unenforceable for any reason, such provision shall be eliminated or limited to the minimum extent such that the remaining provisions of Terms will continue in full force and effect.